Jaswanthh22/Ai_Browser_Navigator/README.md

 -extract data like(titles, costs, and ratings), Analyze the outcomes and present them in a clear, well-organized manner.
 The browser functions similarly to a virtual assistant, but instead of searching, it does web work for us.
+## Approach:
+The approach for building the Web Navigator AI involves: it takes user queries in natural language and then normalize the input for further processing ,and then the llm interprets user intent,extract key tasks just constraints and output format and then the query converted into executable workflow.
 ##  Features:
 -   **Natural Language Understanding**
     Users can simply talk or type instruction like: